-- Labor market continues to strengthen with strong job gains. (no change) - Economic activity rising at a strong rate. (upward change) - Unemployment rate has stayed low. (no change) - Gains in jobs are strong. (no change) - Household spending has grown stronger. (upward change) - Business fixed investment has grown stronger. (upward change) - Inflation (core and nominal) remain near to 2% (no change) - Expects further gradual increase in the target rate range based on sustained economic activity, strong labor market and the "symmetric" 2% objective in the medium term. (no change) - Long-term inflation expectation remains unchanged. (no change) - Risks to the economic outlook appear roughly balanced. (no change) - The federal funds rate target range remains unchanged at 1.75% to 2%. (no change)
+- Labor market continues to strengthen with strong job gains. (no change) - Economic activity rising at a strong rate. (no change) - Unemployment rate has declined. (change) - Gains in jobs are strong. (no change) - Household spending has grown stronger. (no change) - Business fixed investment has moderated. (change) - Inflation (core and nominal) remain near to 2% (no change) - Expects further gradual increase in the target rate range based on sustained economic activity, strong labor market and the "symmetric" 2% objective in the medium term. (no change) - Long-term inflation expectation remains unchanged. (no change) - Risks to the economic outlook appear roughly balanced. (no change) - The federal funds rate target range remains unchanged at 2 to 2-1/4%. (no change)